GGgdn3D/AppRecettes/README.md

 ## Running the Script Locally

-To run the `food5.py` script locally, follow these steps:
+To run the `food5.py` script locally, follow these steps: First download and navigate to the unziped Folder of this repo then

 1.  **Create a Python virtual environment:**
     Open your terminal or command prompt in the project's root directory and run: